MCP Server Framework MCP Server

 Try it

-What is the current UTC time and the Unix timestamp?
+What is the current UTC time?

-List the files in my Documents folder and show me the metadata for the largest one.
+List the files in my Documents folder.

-Read the contents of the file at /Users/you/Documents/notes.txt.
+Read the contents of the README.md file.

-Calculate the time difference between the timestamp 1700000000 and 1710000000.
+Calculate the time difference between these two timestamps: 1700000000 and 1700003600.

-Echo the phrase 'Hello World' back to me in reverse and uppercase.
+Echo the message 'Hello World' in uppercase.

 Frequently Asked Questions